 Black box testing replicates real-life conditions and is not time-consuming.
 However, because of unknown areas related to source code and infrastructure, there is always a possibility of missed out portions of the system.

 In this process, all the necessary data related to the system which has to undergo penetration testing is provided to the Tester.

-Pen testing is always performed with the permission/request from the client.
-Performing Pen testing on a site without the owner’s consent is illegal and can be termed as Hacking.
+Pen testing is always performed with permission/request from the client.
+Performing Pen testing on a site without the owner’s consent is illegal and can be termed, Hacking.

 By now, we know what penetration testing is, and it’s time to know the reason why organizations opt for it.
 It is said, better to be safe than sorry.
 Pen testing makes an architecture stronger and resistant to attacks.

 A vulnerability scan is used to find out the vulnerabilities/weakness in a system.
 This task is performed by running an application [called as the vulnerability scanner] on the target computer.
 These applications or scanners can be executed directly on the target computer or from a network location.